-Choose to teach a project that allows students to develop a few skills well enough that they will be able to do them on their own by the end of you class.
-You don't need to teach everything all in one class.
+Choose to teach a project that allows students to develop a few skills well enough that they will be able to do them on their own by the end of your class.
+You do not need to teach everything all in one class.

 Consider what skills a beginner would need to learn to create a simple project.
-Remember, you don't have to teach all of the skills related to your craft.
+Remember, you do not have to teach all of the skills related to your craft.
 Just teach enough that your students feel they've learned something new, created something satisfying, and have enjoyed themselves.

-In my own experience teaching, I've found students learn more when you teach less.
+In my own teaching experience, I've found students learn more when you teach less.
 Sometimes teachers get over-enthusiastic, and they want to share everything they know.
 When that happens, they usually end up teaching nothing.

 Your students will learn more and get better value from your class if you just teach them a small number of skills well.
 Give them time to understand, watch you, practice on their own, and correct mistakes.
 If you teach a few things well, students will come out of your class confident that they can carry on at home on their own with similar craft projects.